jhlagado/struct-z80/README.md

 ## Create a stack with assembler variables.

-Programming structures are recursive by nature and so our first task should be to build a stack. assemblers weren't really designed for meta-programming but you can implement a stack structure by using a bucket brigade of re-assignable assembler variables.
+Programming structures are recursive by nature and so our first task should be to build a stack.
+Assemblers weren't really designed for meta-programming but you can implement a stack structure by using a bucket brigade of re-assignable assembler variables.
 I've made my stack twelve levels deep but you may decide to make this stack even deeper which is an easy thing to do.

 ```
 STRUC_COUNT .set 0